Skip to main content

 • The multiviewer tries to generate a frame at the requested framerate.
 This means that depending on how sources line up a frame can be behind.
 In this case the last frame will be used.

 • While the multiviewer tries to uphold the requested framerate your hardware will determine whether it is possible.
-Do not expect a 100% flawless framerate.
+Sometimes frames are duplicated

 Configuration